lukew3/logbook/README.md

 sudo apt update
 sudo apt install logbook
 ```
+## Using the Command Line Interface
+To create a new log, run: `newlog` in your terminal.
+To combine logs, run: `combinelogs`.
+It's as easy as that!

 ## Alternate install method
 The python logbook was designed to be as convenient as possible.
 If you do it right, you should be able to simply run `logbook` into the terminal and create a log entry.